Phoenix

 Native Landscaping Plants

-If you would like to learn which plants are native to our area, we invite you to view our Chapter’s List of Recommended Native Landscaping Plants (draft version).
+View our Chapter’s Plant List for Metro Phoenix to learn which plants are local to our area.
 It highlights plants that are: 1) native to the Phoenix metro area, 2) beneficial to wildlife, 3) low-water-use, 4) relatively easy to care for, and 5) generally available at local nurseries or seed suppliers.

 The AZNPS Grow Native resources provide additional information about landscaping with native plants, including planning your garden and pamphlets available to download.

-In addition, several organizations hold desert plant sale fundraisers in the Spring and Fall.
-We’ll update this announcement if/when additional local native plant sales are scheduled.
+Several local organizations hold desert plant sale fundraisers in the Spring and Fall.
+We’ll update this announcement if/when additional native plant sales are scheduled in the metro Phoenix area.

-Desert Botanical Garden – Spring Plant Sale: (Phoenix, AZ) March 16 (members), March 17 – 19 (public).
-Reservation required for entry.
+Desert Botanical Garden – Spring Plant Sale: March 14 (Garden members), 15 – 17 (public).
+Reservations required for entry.

 Wildflower Seeds